 The Olympic Scholarship program provides educational support for Olympians worldwide who are academically qualified and interested in pursuing a career in Chiropractic.
-In partnership with selected Chiropractic Institutions, FICS provides full academic scholarships to successful Olympians.
+In partnership with selected Universities with a chiropractic program, FICS provides full academic scholarships to successful Olympians.

 Eligibility: Competed as an athlete at an Olympic level.